Risks for lung cancer

 • tuberculosis (TB), which is a lung infection caused by tuberculosis bacteria

-• lung infection caused by Chlamydophila pneumoniae
+• a lung infection caused by Chlamydophila pneumoniae

 Exposure to radiation